 Antarctic Stations Celebrate Midwinter's Day

 In Antarctica, the winter solstice is the longest night of the year and marks the halfway point of winter.
-Since the time of the early explorers, those people who have chosen to stay and work in Antarctica during the long dark night have celebrated Midwinter's Day.
+Since the time of the early explorers, those people who work in Antarctica during the long dark night have celebrated Midwinter's Day.

-This year, Midwinter's Day is again on June 21st.
-More than 200 people at the U.S. Antarctic Program's three research stations — McMurdo, Amundsen-Scott South Pole, and Palmer — will sit down to special dinners and hold various celebrations to mark the midpoint of their winter isolation.
+This year, Midwinter's Day is on June 20th.
+Almost 200 people at the U.S. Antarctic Program's three research stations — McMurdo, Amundsen-Scott South Pole, and Palmer — will sit down to special dinners and hold various celebrations to mark the midpoint of their winter isolation.

 View greetings from U.S Antarctic Stations below.